 - Select all the data in your Transactions sheet.

 - Create the pivot table from the Google Sheets Data menu.

-- Choose category for the rows, month for the columns, and amount for the values.
+- Choose a category for the rows, month for the columns, and the amount for the values.

 At this point, you could stop and share this Google Sheet with your Accountant and you’d likely be 90% of the way through the previously grueling process of organizing your self-employed tax return spreadsheet.

 Some additional questions your accountant might have may relate to how large your home office is, how many miles you put on your vehicle related to business travel, and what percentage of the time you’re using your home internet for work.
 Information like this is useful in determining the percentage of expenses that can be considered a business expense, and ultimately deducted on your tax return, so you may want to add some notes below your pivot table.